With the United Nations declaring 2017 the Year of Sustainable Tourism for

 Why?
 By booking directly with a local tour agency, you not only get a cheaper deal – not an inflated internet price – but you cut out the middle man or international tour agency.
 As a result, you boost the economy and keep local guides in jobs.

-When face-to-face with a fluffy – but ultimately sedated – tiger or caught up in the thrill of anaconda hunting in the Amazon, it can be easy to forget that wild animals shouldn’t really be used for our entertainment.
+When face-to-face with a fluffy – but ultimately sedated – tiger or caught up in the thrill of anaconda hunting in the Amazon, it can be easy to forget

 It’s reassuring to see wildlife exploitation being condemned by the travel industry, and you can help make it a thing of the past by only visiting sanctuaries run by registered NGOs, and avoiding tours that allow you to touch wildlife.